harmonylang/harmony-gui/README.md

 ![](readmeImg/p3.png)

 Now, you can play around with it a little bit and see how it works.
-In the next section, we are going to introduce in more detail how to use it as well as how to interpret the information shown at different parts of the window.
+In the next section, we are going to introduce in more detail how to use it as well as how to interpret the information shown in different parts of the window.

 Notice that if your code has no issues, then Harmony-GUI won't display any information shown as above but will only pop up a message box telling you that Harmony finds no issue in the program.